akvamalin/real-time-systems/README.md

     * allow the interrupt, but forbid the scheduler;
     * use priority inheritance protocol;
         * Inheritance mechanism:
-            > For example, we have two tasks with priority inversion.
+            > For example, we have two tasks with **priority inversion**.
 The lower-prio task (prio 6) pends the semaphore of the higher-prio task (prio 4).
 So, the higher-prio task is blocked.

             > Assume, we create another task, that has a middle-prio (5), and comes to the execution.
 Because this middle-prio task has higher priority than the lower-prio, it may come to the case when the lower-prio task will not get computation time and the higher-prio task will have to wait longer (or forever).

             > To avoid this, the inheritance mechanism comes into play.
-The lower-prio task becomes the prio of the higher-prio task so that no third-side task blocks the whole process.
+The lower-prio task gets the prio of the higher-prio task so that no middle-priority task blocks the lower and the higher one.
     * use priority ceiling protocol;
     * use mutexes.